michael-d-abraham/Breath/README.md

 ## Senior project / publish it to app store

 This project means a lot to me.
-I do plan to publish it on the App Store eventually, I’ve submitted it as my **senior project** so I can keep building it next semester and incorporate more of my art and music into it.
+I do plan to publish it on the App Store eventually, But I’ve submitted it as my **senior project** so I can keep building it next semester and incorporate more of my art and music into it.
 As I want to show case all the skills ive learned in my college experiance, (psychology, music, art, software engeinerring, data scinece)

 I will personally write, play, and record the music, soundscapes, and interval sounds.
 I will hand-draw all the symbols, and either draw out animations or build them programmatically.
 (I’ve already built a few with p5.js and LOVE these!)
+I will incorperate data science into this in the form of stats (how many mindful minutes along with an animated bamboo plants that grows each day you practice mindfulness breathing or mediation)

+But Also I want to do ALOT more research on this.
+This is a realllly cool topic and I have a few books I still want to read on it and also I want to take this as an opportinity to go meet with some gurus on the topic.
+I have a few yoga/mediation teachers I want to talk to, psychologics and therapists, but also I want to try to talk to people like Wim Hof, Patrick Mckeown, Dan Brule.
+And use this app to really become a student of breahing and mindfulness.

-And so yes I WILL post this app on the app store but I do want to add more to it, more than just the coding side and this is going to take alot of time and effort / will go into my senoir project.
+ So yes I WILL post this app on the app store but I have so much more that I want to learn and add to it before I will feel its ready to be published.

-Question tho, Is there an advantage to try to publish a first version of it to the app store this semester for this class and than just push updates to it as I work on it next semester?
+Question tho, That said Is there an advantage to try to publish a first version of it to the app store this semester for this class and than just push updates to it as I work on it next semester?
 Or Should I just keep my plan of posting it for my senior project next semester?